otrv4/otrv4/otrv4.md

   'their_ecdh': their ECDH ephemeral public key.
   'our_dh': our DH ephemeral key pair.
   'their_dh': their DH ephemeral public key.
-  'mix_key': the SHA3-256 of the DH shared secret previously computed.
+  'brace_key': the SHA3-256 of the DH shared secret previously computed.
   'mac_keys_to_reveal': the MAC keys to be revealed in the first data message
     sent of the next ratchet.
 ```